MicrosoftDocs/dataexplorer-docs/data-explorer/find-my-partner.md

 This article describes the partners of the Azure Data Explorer Find My Partner Program.
 Partners can help you with your Azure Data Explorer implementation, including consulting, training, and support.

-The services and expertise are chosen by the partner and should not be considered as endorsement confirmation by Microsoft.
+The services and expertise are chosen by the partner and shouldn't be considered as endorsement confirmation by Microsoft.
 The partner is solely responsible for the services it provides.

 You can also get the list of partners by running the following query on the [help](https://help.kusto.windows.net) cluster: